Born in East L.A. (film): Plot

-Robles stands for the last time on the hill of the Mexico–United States border while two immigration officers sit in their truck watching in laughter.
-The song "America" by Neil Diamond is heard as Robles raises his arms and hundreds of people appear and race forward to reach the American Dream.
-The immigration officers hide in their truck.
-Rudy, Dolores, and their "Waas Up" friends walk with their heads up high into the United States.
+Rudy stands for the last time on the hill of the Mexico–United States border while two immigration officers sit in their truck watching in laughter.
+As Rudy raises his arms, hundreds of people appear and race towards the border, causing the immigration officers to hide in their truck.
+Rudy, Dolores, and their friends are able to walk into the United States.